top of page

 Scientific Context for Acupuncture Terms, What this means in Western Medicine Science

 Traditional Chinese Medicine (TCM) and acupuncture use concepts such as yin, yang, dampness, heat, cold, and wind are fundamental principles used to describe patterns of disharmony in the body.
-While these concepts are deeply rooted in TCM philosophy and may not have direct equivalents in Western Medicine Science (WMS), I can attempt to provide some generalized associations based on WMS terminology or some diagnoses or conditions that correlate.
+While these concepts are deeply rooted in TCM philosophy and may not have direct equivalents in Western Medicine Science (WMS), I can attempt to provide generalized associations based on WMS terminology or some diagnoses or conditions that correlate.

 Yin and Yang: Yin and yang are complementary forces representing the dualistic nature of the universe.
 Yin is associated with qualities such as darkness, cold, rest, and substance, while yang is associated with light, heat, activity, and function.